gh-wsits/thunar_custom-actions/Convert selection to MP3/README.md

-This custom action converts one ore more selected audio files to MP3 with a right-click on the file in thunar and choosing "Convert selection to .mp3".
+This custom action converts one ore more selected audio files to MP3 with a right-click on one of the selected files in thunar and choosing "Convert selection to .mp3".

 ### Screenshot